opencomputeproject/SAI/doc/inband-telemetry/SAI-Proposal-Advanced-Telemetry-draft.md

 __Figure 1: Telemetry data plane workflow__

 Figure 1 describes the telemetry data plane functionality at a high level.
 The telemetry module inspects every data packet without interfering with normal data forwarding pipeline.
 Different components may be located at different switches in the network.
 A telemetry watchlist table specifies the flows to monitor.
 It performs ternary match on the packet headers and switch ports, and provides telemetry action parameters.
+Watchlist is realized through SAI ACL, with a few new field and action attributes added to ACL table and entry objects.
 Packets belonging to the specified flow spaces will be processed by the event detection logic.
 If a triggering event is detected, the switch will generate a report message to the monitor.
 The report message includes packet header and switch metadata associated with the packet (e.g., timestamp, ingress/egress ports, queue depth/latency).

 Sections below introduce four different data plane telemetry capabilities: In-band Network Telemetry (INT), Packet Postcards, and Mirror on Drop, and Queue Congestion Report.